GHOST Commissioning Science Results II: a very metal-poor star witnessing the early Galactic assembly: Chemical abundance analysis

 \subsection{Comparison with the GRACES spectral analysis}

-One of the reasons that this star P180956 was selected as a GHOST commissioning target was its unusually low [Na/Mg], [Ca/Mg], and [Ba/Fe] ratios, either in LTE or NLTE.
+One of the reasons that this star P180956 was selected as a GHOST commissioning target was its unusually low [Na/Mg], [Ca/Mg], and [Ba/Fe] ratios, either in LTE or NLTE \citep{Sestito23}.
 Thus, we examine our abundance results from this improved GHOST spectrum in comparison to those from the more limited GRACES spectrum.

 In general, the chemical abundance results from the GHOST spectra are similar to those from the previous GRACES analysis, as seen in Figure~\ref{Fig:diff}, both in LTE.
-The agreement is excellent for the majority of the elements ($\lesssim2\sigma$), as expected given that we have adopted the same stellar parameters and model atmospheres analysis methods.
-Furthermore, EW measurements of lines in common to both analyses are similar, to within $\sim5-10$ percent.
+The agreement is excellent for the majority of the elements ($\lesssim2\sigma$), as expected given that we have adopted the same stellar parameters.
 The better quality of the GHOST spectrum at all wavelengths and the larger number of lines produce a smaller line-to-line dispersion, and, therefore, smaller uncertainties on [X/H].

-Our Fe\ione{} abundance from GHOST is determined from 188 lines, whereas the GRACES analysis included only 63 lines, in which the mean Fe\ione{} abundance changes by only 0.05 dex, and the line-to-line scatter improves by a factor of $\sim1.5$.
+Our Fe\ione{} abundance from GHOST is determined from 188 lines, whereas the GRACES analysis included only 63 lines, which improves the line-to-line scatter by a factor of $\sim1.5$.

-Larger differences ($\gtrsim 3\sigma$) are found for Mg\ione{}, Ti\ii{}, and Ni\ione{}, primarily due to the addition of many new spectral lines, which alter the average A(X), and the lower noise around spectral lines.